urbancompasspony/docker/Custom_Images/migrate-domain/readme.md

 ## Use this to migrate an existing domain controller from host to inside a container!

-If you want to make a definitive migration, use the AutoMigrate script to catch all needed files and folders.
+If you want to make a definitive migration, use the AutoExport script to catch all needed files and folders.

 Put them inside container, passing through the -volume of the folder ACTIVE_DIRECTORY.